marijnh/Eloquent-JavaScript/01_values.md

 ```

 String values have a number of associated functions (_methods_) that
 can be used to perform other operations on them.
-We'll come back to
+I'll say more about
 these in [Chapter ?](data#methods).

 {{index interpolation, backtick}}